-While ultimate responsibility for personal safety resides with the individual, certainly others in the vicinity during an evacuation or protective action may, but are not required to, provide assistance based on the situation and their own capabilities.
+While ultimate responsibility for personal safety resides with the individual, others in the vicinity during an evacuation or protective action may, but are not required to, provide assistance based on the situation and their own capabilities.
 To assist those in need, take the following actions:

-- Ask the person to describe the type of assistance he or she requires. - Use a buddy system (a cooperative prearranged assistance agreement). - Assist with evacuation if possible, or move the individual in need to the building's nearest Area of Rescue Assistance or protected area. - Notify emergency responders of the individual's location.
+- Ask the person to describe the type of assistance he or she requires. - Use a buddy system (a cooperative prearranged assistance agreement). - Assist with evacuation to the best of your abilities.
+Consider the following options: - Use the building's nearest ground level exit - o In certain buildings, elevators may be used to assist in the evacuation in areas not affected by fire or smoke. - o Attached building, Area of Rescue Assistance, stairwell or other protected area. - Notify emergency responders of the individual's location.